 VCC’s Caller Cloud (TM) provides screened calls into an existing production control for integration into switching and audio systems.

 Yes, it is both.
 When its Call Acquisition and Host Assistive Automation technologies are combined into the Full System, VCC is an extremely efficient way to produce full video programs for broadcast, cable, or the web, without a conventional control room.
-When just the Call Acquisition Technology is employed, VCC provides a method of bringing in callers from anywhere in the world and screening those callers for programs produced via a conventional, fully staffed control room.
+When just the Call Acquisition Technology is employed, VCC provides a method of bringing in callers from anywhere in the world and screening & producing those callers for programs produced via a conventional, fully staffed control room.

 There are two basic VCC software tools: